Niftron/niftron-sdk/README.md

 The following steps are required to set up Niftron Auth.

--Add Script to index.html on if you are using Niftron Auth Redirect
+-Add Script to index.html only if you are using Niftron Auth Redirect

 ```
 ...........